-Any substitute bill or resolution reported favorably shall be filed in triplicate with the clerk of the house where the bill originated.
-The yellowcolored copy shall be certified by the clerk and shall be kept at all times in the clerk's office.
-If the original bill cannot be located, a copy of the certified yellow-colored copy shall be made by the clerk and used in lieu of the original.
+Any substitute bill or resolution reported favorably shall be filed in triplicate with the clerk of the chamber where the bill or resolution originated.
+The yellow-colored copy shall be certified by the clerk and shall be kept at all times in the clerk's office.
+If the original bill or resolution cannot be located, a copy of the certified yellow-colored copy shall be made by the clerk and used in lieu of the original.
 The clerk shall make a notation on the yellow-colored copy of all action taken on the original.

-PETITION FOR PREPARATION OF BILLS
+PETITION FOR PREPARATION OF BILLS OR RESOLUTIONS

-11. Not later than 5 p.m. on the seventh calendar day after the deadline of a committee to request the drafting of a committee bill, set forth in Rule 9, any member of the General Assembly may present to the clerk of the member's house, who shall present the same to the Legislative

-Commissioners' Office, a written petition requesting preparation of a bill or resolution based on a proposed bill, proposed draft or resolution, introduced or co-sponsored by such member and previously referred to such committee, unless the proposed bill, draft or resolution has been scheduled for a subject matter public hearing to be held after the committee's deadline to request a committee bill, in which case the petition may be presented not later than 5 p.m. on the seventh calendar day before the committee's reporting out date designated in the schedule shown in Rule 15.
+11. Not later than 5 p.m. on the seventh calendar day after the deadline of a committee to request the drafting of a committee bill or resolution, set forth in Rule 9, any member of the General Assembly may present to the clerk of the member's chamber, who shall present the same to the Legislative Commissioners' Office, a written petition requesting preparation of a bill or resolution based on a proposed bill, proposed draft or proposed resolution, introduced or co-sponsored by such member and previously referred to such committee, unless the proposed bill, draft or resolution has been scheduled for a subject matter public hearing to be held after the committee's deadline to request a committee bill or resolution, in which case the petition may be presented not later than 5 p.m. on the seventh calendar day before the committee's reporting out date designated in the schedule shown in Rule 15.
 The petition shall be signed in the original by at least fifty-one House members if a House petition and by at least twelve senators if a Senate petition.
-The Legislative Commissioners' Office shall prepare the requested bill or resolution and forward it to the clerk of the house of origin for processing and referral to the appropriate committee which shall hold a public hearing on the bill or resolution, except that if the committee has already held a subject matter public hearing on the bill or resolution no further public hearing shall be required.
+The Legislative Commissioners' Office shall prepare the requested bill or resolution and forward it to the clerk of the chamber of origin for processing and referral to the appropriate committee which shall hold a public hearing on the bill or resolution, except that if the committee has already held a subject matter public hearing on the bill or resolution no further public hearing shall be required.